Shirley Hanson Roberts Center for Music Performance MSC 2107

 Phone: (540) 568-6934

-The Madison Art Collection has two exhibition venues, both located in the Festival Conference and Student Center.
-The Lisanby Museum showcases exhibits drawn from the permanent collection and uses technological applications such as smart device applications and QR codes to allow visitors to craft their experience with the objects.
+The Madison Art Collection has three exhibition venues located in the Festival Conference and Student Center.
+The Lisanby Museum showcases exhibits drawn from the permanent collection.
 Prism Gallery and Prism International exhibit works emphasizing aspects of diversity, including areas of culture, religion, gender and sexuality.